Lately I’ve been realizing how task-driven the world is--

 “unschooled, ordinary men” (Acts 4:13)

-They didn’t climb any ladder or fill out a single application
+They didn’t climb any ladder or fill out a single

 Jesus picked them because of who they were not what they did